08 Feb San Diego Housing Market 2018 2019

-San Diego’s gorgeous climate, wonderful lifestyle, along with the improving California economy, increased immigration of workers here, beefed up military spending, and proximity to Mexico means San Diego County’s home and condo sellers are going to have it good in 2019.
+Home Prices in San Diego – Screen shot courtesy of SDARSan Diego’s gorgeous climate, wonderful lifestyle, along with the improving California economy, increased immigration of workers here, beefed up military spending, and proximity to Mexico means San Diego County’s home and condo sellers are going to have it good in 2019.

 SoCal Counties Market Update

-San Diego County had the highest price increases YoY and biggest drops in sales.
+According to CAR, San Diego County had one of the lower rates of price growth and sales.

 Impressive Job and Income Growth